 The top picture shows a top view of the Queen's wings.
 The chestnut colored wings lack the black veins visible in the Soldier butterfly.

+Only in the butterfly world do monarchs and queens outnumber soldiers.
 In fact, the Soldier Butterfly (Danaus eresimus) is the least wide spread of the three milkweed butterfly species in the United States, found in South Florida, Texas and Arizona.

+They look very similar to Queens with the addition of some dark veins on the chestnut colored wings.
 Queens and Soldiers often nectar together in areas where their territories overlap.
 Because they tend to keep their wings folded, checking the wings for a watermark is a good way to differentiate between the two species.

 The Monarch Butterfly, probably the most recognizable member of the group, ranges across the United States.

-© 2007-2011.
-Patricia A. Michaels.
+© 2007-2014 Patricia A. Michaels.
 All Rights Reserved.